Webster–Ashburton Treaty: Other issues

-While agreeing to call for a final end to the slave trade on the high seas, Webster and Ashburton agreed to pass over the Creole case of 1841 in the Caribbean, which was then in contention.
-In November 1841, a slave revolt on the American brig Creole, part of the coastwise slave trade, had forced the ship to Nassau.
-Bahamian officials eventually emancipated all 128 slaves who chose to stay in Nassau, as Britain had abolished slavery in its colonies, effective in 1834.
-The U.S. initially demanded return of the slaves, then compensation.
-A settlement was made in 1855 as part of a much larger claims treaty of 1853, covering claims by both nations to 1814.
+While agreeing to call for a final end to the slave trade on the high seas, Secretary Webster and Lord Ashburton agreed to pass over the Creole case of 1841 in the Caribbean Sea, which was then in contention.
+In November 1841, a slave revolt on the American merchantman brig Creole, part of the coastwise slave trade, had forced the ship to call at the port of Nassau in the Bahamas.
+British / Bahamian colonial officials eventually emancipated all 128 slaves who chose to stay in Nassau, as Britain had already abolished slavery in its colonies, effective seven years before in 1834.
+The United States initially demanded return of the slaves and then compensation.
+A settlement was made in 1855 as part of a much larger claims treaty of 1853, which covered claims by both nations dating back to 1814.